Lerp2Dev/Lerp2API/README.en.md

 [spazzarama](https://github.com/spazzarama) thanks for [SharedMemory class backport for .NET 3.5](https://github.com/spazzarama/SharedMemory)

-Maybe I forget someone, so, thanks to the rest that done all this possible.
+Maybe I forget someone, so, thanks to the rest (that i haven't mentioned) that done all this possible.

 #### I hope you found this useful ####
 Lerp2Dev Team